M A D E T O M E A S U R E C U R T A I N S

 A double pinched pleat creates a tailored finish and adds volume to the drape of the curtains.
 A fantastic all rounder working well in both modern and traditional settings.

-A triple pinched pleat creates a luxurious and voluminous curtain by gathering more fabric that the other pleats and is often found in traditional interiors.
+A triple pinched pleat creates a luxurious and voluminous curtain by gathering more fabric than other pleats and is often found in more traditional settings.

 PENCIL PLEAT (3inch)

 A relaxed gathered heading style which is used when hanging on curtain tracks rather than poles.
 This heading works well in a less formal setting, on smaller windows and is a favourite for children's rooms.

 This gathered heading is used when hanging on curtain tracks rather than poles.
 The extra length of the pleats creates a more tailored look and is great for a more formal look or for full length curtains.